YousefIbrahimismail/Project-README-Template/README.md

 * Also it's common to add some PR guidance.
 -->

-> You can make this project better, please  feel free to open a [PR](https://github.com/YousefIbrahimismail/Project-README-Template/pulls)
+> You can make this project better, please  feel free to open a [Pull Request](https://github.com/YousefIbrahimismail/Project-README-Template/pulls).
 - If you notice a bug or a typo use the tag **"Correction"**.
 - If you want to share any ideas to help make this project better, use the tag **"Enhancement"**.
+- Reach me on my email [📫]( yousef_i44@protonmail.com)
 ## License <a id="license_header"></a> <!-- Optional -->
 <!--
 * Here you can add project license for copyrights and distribution